Team-Tea-Time/laravel-filer/readme.md

 $avatar->description;       // the attachment description, if any

 // If the attachment is a LocalFile...
-$avatar->downloadURL;       // the download URL to the file (returns a download response to the browser)
+$avatar->downloadURL;       // the URL to download the file
 $avatar->item->filename;    // the filename, with its extension
 $avatar->item->path;        // the path to the directory where the file exists
 $avatar->item->mimetype;    // the file's detected mimetype